bptlab/ark_automate/README.md

 - camunda-bpmn-moddle

 ### Set up Heroku
+For this step, an invitation to our Heroku project is necessary.
+Please create yourself a Heroku account, which you link to your Github profile.
+Then write a short mail to our team [mailing list](mailto:BP2020MW1-intern@hpi.de) to be added to the project.

 1. Run in the root directory `npm install -g heroku`
 2. Login to Heroku by running `heroku login` and than login to your heroku account